sanjuus/-100DaysofAI/Week6/README.md

 - Bayes Theorm
 - What is Naive Bayes?
 - mathematics of Naive Bayes
-- What is Gaussian Naive Bayes and how it works
+- What is Multinomial Naive Bayes and how it works

 ### Prcatical Implementation

+- Implemented Multinomial naive bayes
+- Built a "Spam Mail Predictor" using Multinomial naive bayes
+- Hyperparameters and Tuning
+- Observed changes using classification metrics

+## 👉 Day 2 | Streak 37

+### Topic

+- Bernoulli Naive Bayes

+### What I Learned

+- What is Conditional Probability?
+- Independent Events and Mutual Exclusive Events
+- Bayes Theorm
+- What is Naive Bayes?
+- mathematics of Naive Bayes
+- What is Bernoulli Naive Bayes and how it works

+### Prcatical Implementation

-- Implemented gaussian naive bayes
+- Implemented Bernoulli naive bayes
-- Built a "Heart Disease Predictor" using guassian naive bayes
+- Built a "Spam Mail Predictor" using Bernoulli naive bayes
 - Hyperparameters and Tuning
 - Observed changes using classification metrics